open-voice-interoperability/website/site/content/_index.md

       search, and voice access.
 [Who will capture that value?]
   - image: /img/noun_global_2468543-01.png
     text: >-
-      Voice is in its earliest days.
-Like the days of the internet browser wars.
+      Voice is in its earliest days, like the days of the internet browser wars.

       [Think about the economic dividends of open, standards-based voice.